carblue/acos5/README.md

         # module, the (/path/to/) filename of the driver library .so/.dll/.dylib. /path/to/ is dispensable if filename is in a 'standard library search path'
         module = /something/like/path/to/acos5_64/target/release/libacos5_64.so;

-        # Disable / enable enquiry popup when performing a signature or RSA decrypt operation with ACOS5-64.
+        # "user-consent": Override disable / enable GUI enquiry popup when performing a signature or RSA decrypt operation with ACOS5-64.
-        # Operational only if compiled with cfg=enable_acos5_64_ui:
+        # Operational only if compiled with cfg=enable_acos5_64_ui and IUP installed:
         # user_consent_enabled = yes; # anything starting with letter t or y (case-insensitive) get's interpreted as true/yes, otherwise false/no
-        # When the dialog/popup window is shown: Answer with NO in order to decline the RSA key usage; YES or closing the window [X] means accepting RSA key usage
+        # When the dialog window pops up: Answer with NO in order to decline the RSA key usage; YES or closing the window [X] means accepting RSA key usage
     }
 ...
 .........